rpass/af-wiki-search/README.txt

 We are 'indexing' 535 afrikaans wikipedia articles as our document collection and enforcing a minimum document length of ±750 words to increase quality of results.

 ----

+To run SOLR:
+Navigate to the solr-5.1.0 directory (so that you can see the list of folders: bin, contrib, dist, etc.)
+In terminal, enter: "bin/solr restart -p 8983"

+This should start solr running on localhost.

 To Run: